People strategy

 Chief Executive

 Our people strategy will focus on nine areas.
 These areas of focus are interconnected and underpinned by an annual plan.
-There is an expectation that by 2024 we will have a workforce that demonstrates the following:
+Our vision for 2025 is a workforce that demonstrates the following:

 Culture, leadership and values